University Policy: 05-030 Motor Vehicle History Check

 7. Frequently Asked Questions

 7.1.
-For common questions related to motor vehicle history checks, please see the Office of Human Resources website at: http://hr.oregonstate.edu/faq-topics?field_training_topics_tid%5B0%5D=190
+For common questions related to Motor Vehicle History Checks, please see the Office of University Human Resources website at: https://hr.oregonstate.edu/careers/faqs#mvhc

 8. Related Information